Should You Vectorize or Upscale Your AI Art?

 Unveiling the Upscaling Process

-Upscaling turns low-resolution raster images into higher-resolution versions, improving sharpness and detail for better visual quality.
+Upscaling turns low-resolution raster images into higher-resolution versions, adding sharpness and detail for better visual quality.

 Pros of Upscaling

-• Preservation of Original Aesthetic: Unlike vectorization, upscaling keeps the original style and details of the artwork.
+• Preservation of Original Aesthetic: Unlike vectorization, upscaling keeps the original style and details of the artwork, so the look stays true to the original.

-• Pattern and Gradient Integrity: Upscaled raster images keep seamless patterns and smooth gradients, preserving consistency and detail.
+• Pattern and Gradient Integrity: Upscaled images keep seamless patterns and smooth gradients, which helps maintain consistent design and detail.

-• Suitability for Detailed Artwork: Upscaling is ideal for intricate designs and photos, making it a strong choice for detailed artwork.
+• Suitability for Detailed Artwork: Upscaling is great for intricate designs and photography, making it a strong choice for detailed artwork.

 TIP: Upscale your image by a factor of 4 for digital use or printing.
-If you need further editing, upscale the image first, then use vectorization.
+If you need more editing, upscale the image first, then use vector conversion.

 Before and After Upscaling Online Upscaler: Img2Go